aalesv/2boost/README.md

 # Patch to Subaru ROMs based on SuperH CPU

+### Version 1 branch is frozen.

+No new features and tables will be added, only bug fixes and new CAL IDs.

 ### Target Boost map switching by pressing Cruise button

 To build you'll need GNUSH toolchain https://llvm-gcc-renesas.com/